-- · managed by one or more trustees or directors; - the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest; - that would otherwise be taxable as a domestic corporation, but for Sections 856 through 859 of the Code; - that is neither a financial institution nor an insurance company to which certain provisions of the Code apply; - the beneficial ownership of which is held by 100 or more persons; - that, during the last half of each taxable year, has no more than 50% in value of its outstanding stock owned, directly or constructively, by five or fewer individuals, as defined in the Code to include certain entities; and - · that meets certain other tests, described below, regarding the nature of its income and assets.
+- · managed by one or more trustees or directors; - the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest; - that would otherwise be taxable as a domestic corporation, but for Sections 856 through 859 of the Code; - that is neither a financial institution nor an insurance company to which certain provisions of the Code apply; - the beneficial ownership of which is held by 100 or more persons; - that, during the last half of each taxable year, has no more than 50% in value of its outstanding stock owned, directly or constructively, by five or fewer individuals, as defined in the Code to include certain entities; and - that meets certain other tests, described below, regarding the nature of its income and assets.

 The Code provides that the conditions described in the first through fourth bullet points above must be met during the entire taxable year and that the condition described in the fifth bullet point above must be met during at least 335 days of a taxable year of 12 months, or during a proportionate part of a taxable year of less than 12 months.
 Under applicable Treasury regulations, we must maintain certain records and request certain information from our stockholders designed to disclose the actual ownership of our stock.
-The Code waives the requirements in the fifth and sixth bullet points for the first taxable year for which an election is made to be taxed as a REIT.

 We expect that we will satisfy the conditions described in the first through sixth bullet points of the second preceding paragraph.
 In addition, our articles of incorporation provide for restrictions regarding the ownership and transfer of our stock.
 These restrictions are intended to assist us in continuing to satisfy the share ownership requirements described in the fifth and sixth bullet points of the second preceding paragraph.
-The ownership and transfer restrictions pertaining to our stock are described in the fifth and sixth bullet points of the second preceding paragraph.
-The ownership and transfer restrictions pertaining to our stock are described in this prospectus under the heading "Certain Provisions of Maryland Law and of our Articles of Incorporation and Bylaws - Restrictions on Ownership of Shares."
+The ownership and transfer restrictions pertaining to our stock are described in this prospectus under the heading "Certain Provisions of Maryland Law and of our Articles of Incorporation and Bylaws - Restrictions on Ownership and Transfer."
 Our board of directors will require an IRS ruling or an opinion of counsel before granting any request for an exemption from such ownership limitations in circumstances where it is unable to satisfy itself that the ownership limitations would not be violated.

-We own interests in two corporate subsidiaries.
-Code Section 856(i) provides that unless a REIT makes an election to treat the corporation as a taxable REIT subsidiary (as defined below), a wholly owned corporate subsidiary of a REIT which is a "qualified REIT subsidiary," as defined in the Code, will not be treated as a separate corporation, and all assets, liabilities and items of income, deduction and credit of a qualified REIT subsidiary will be treated as assets, liabilities and items of the REIT.
-Thus, in applying the requirements described in this section, our qualified REIT subsidiaries, if any, will be ignored, and all assets, liabilities and items of income, deduction and credit of these subsidiaries will be treated as assets, liabilities and items of income, deduction and credit of these subsidiaries will be treated as assets, liabilities and items of income, deduction and credit of these subsidiaries will be treated as assets, liabilities and items of income, deduction and credit of these subsidiaries will be treated as assets, liabilities and items of income, deduction and credit of these subsidiaries will be treated as assets, liabilities and items of income, deduction and credit of these subsidiaries will be treated as assets, liabilities and items of these kinds of ours.
+We own indirect interests in a number of corporate subsidiaries.
+Code Section 856(i) provides that unless a REIT makes an election to treat the corporation as a taxable REIT subsidiary (as defined below), a wholly owned corporate subsidiary of a REIT which is a "qualified REIT subsidiary," as defined in the Code, will not be treated as a separate corporation, and all assets, liabilities and items of income, deduction and credit of a qualified REIT subsidiary will be treated as assets, liabilities and items of these kinds of the REIT.
+Thus, in applying the requirements described in this section, our qualified REIT subsidiaries, if any, will be ignored, and all assets, liabilities and items of income, deduction and credit of these kinds of ours.